-No other matters or circumstances have arisen since 31 December 2015 which significantly affected or may significantly affect the operations of the Group, the results of operations, or the state of affairs in future financial years.
+There are no other matters or circumstances that have arisen since the end of the reporting period that have significantly affected or may significantly affect the Group's operations or state of affairs in future financial years.

-NOTE 18: AUDITOR'S REMUNERATION
+NOTE 19: AUDITOR'S REMUNERATION

-The auditor of HLB Limited is HLB Mann Judd.
+The auditor of PhosEnergy Limited is HLB Mann Judd.

+2016 2015

+\$ \$

-Year to 31 December 2015 \$ 18 months to 31 December 2014 \$ Auditor of the parent entity Audit or review of the financial statements 22,500 23,000 22,500 23,000
+Auditor of the parent entity

+Audit or review of the financial statements 21,500 22,500

+21,500 22,500

-NOTE 19: DIRECTORS AND EXECUTIVES DISCLOSURES
+NOTE 20: DIRECTORS AND EXECUTIVES DISCLOSURES